spike-rabbit/element/docs/components/charts/gauge-chart.md

-# Gauge Chart
+# Gauge chart

-**Gauge Charts** are data visualization elements that represent a value as a position on a radial scale.
+**Gauge charts** are data visualization elements that represent a value as a position on a radial scale.
 It displays a simple and concise single value in comparison to a maximum and minimum limit.